3,200,000 Books Are In Print in the U.S. 2000

 “Approximately 240 terabytes (compressed) of unique data are recorded on printed media worldwide each year.”
 The website provides a chart breaking down the printed media into categories.

-The National Digital Library Program sponsored by the Library of Congress digitized and made available online over 5,000,000 items.
+In 2000 the National Digital Library Program sponsored by the Library of Congress digitized and made available online over 5,000,000 items.

-The Library of Congress initiated a prototype system called Minerva (Mapping the Internet the Electronic Resources Virtual Archive) to collect and preserve open-access Web resources.
+In 2000 the Library of Congress initiated a prototype system called Minerva (Mapping the Internet the Electronic Resources Virtual Archive) to collect and preserve open-access Web resources.

 In 2000 Andrew Hoyem founded The Grabhorn Institute in San Francisco “for the purpose of preserving and continuing the use of one of the last integrated typefoundry, letterpress printing, and bookbinding facilities, and operating it as a living museum and educational and cultural center.”

-Lawrence Lessig of Stanford Law School published Code and Other Laws of Cyberspace, in which he argued:
+In 2000 Lawrence Lessig of Stanford Law School published Code and Other Laws of Cyberspace, in which he argued:

 "that cyberspace changes not only the technology of copying but also the power of law to protect against illegal copying (125-127).
 He explores the notion that computer code may regulate conduct in much the same way that legal codes do.
 He goes so far as to argue that code displaces the balance in copyright law and doctrines such as fair use (135).
 If it becomes possible to license every aspect of use (by means of trusted systems created by code), then no aspect of use would have the protection of fair use(136).
 The importance of this side of the story is generally underestimated and, as the examples will show, very often, code is even (only) considered as an extra tool to fight against 'unlimited copying'."